 Learn how to make a beginner crochet baby blanket with this easy free pattern and tutorial.
 You’ll be left with very few ends to weave in and a blanket that’s as soft as a baby’s…well, you know.
-Get the full free pattern below or purchase the ad-free, printable PDF for $2.75 here.
+Get the full free pattern below or purchase the ad-free, printable PDF here.

 This beginner crochet baby blanket pattern is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.